-After your operation - in hospital
+After the operation - in hospital

-Pain relief.
+- Pain relief.
 Pain can be controlled in a number of ways depending on the preference of your anaesthetist and/or gynaecologist.
-Options are an epidural, injection of local anaesthetic into the tissues during the operation, selfadministration of pain relief (patient controlled analgesia - PCA), drugs in a drip, tablets or suppositories.
-The wounds following a Manchester repair are not normally very painful but sometimes you may require tablets or injections for pain
+Options are an epidural, injection of local anaesthetic into the tissues during the operation, self-administration of pain relief (patient controlled analgesia PCA), drugs in a drip, tablets or suppositories.
+A vaginal hysterectomy is not a particularly painful operation but you will probably need tablets or injections for pain relief.
+Some women describe the pain as like a period pain.

-- relief.
 It is often best to take the pain killers supplied to you on a regular basis aiming to take a pain killer before the pain becomes a problem. - Drip.
 You may have a fluid drip into a vein in your arm or leg after the operation; this is to keep you hydrated until you are drinking normally.
 The drip is usually removed within 24 hours. - Catheter.
 You may have a tube (catheter) draining the bladder.
 The catheter may give you the sensation as though you need to pass urine but this is not the case.
-It is usually removed the morning after surgery or sometimes later the same day. - Pack.
+It is usually removed the morning after surgery or sometimes later the same day. - Drain.
+If there has been more than average bleeding during the operation a drain (tube) from the top of your vagina to outside may be placed to let out any blood which has collected.
+This is usually taken out the next day. - Pack.
 You may have a length of gauze in your vagina at the end of the operation.
 It acts as pressure bandage and is usually removed the following day - Vaginal bleeding.
 There may be slight vaginal bleeding like the end of a period after the operation. - Eating and drinking.
-You can drink fluids soon after the operation and will be encouraged to start eating as soon as tolerated. - Preventing DVT (deep vein thrombosis).
+You can drink fluids soon after the operation and will be encouraged to start eating as soon as tolerated.

+- Preventing DVT (deep vein thrombosis).
 The same day or the day after your operation, you will be encouraged to get out of bed and take short walks around the ward.
 This improves general wellbeing and reduces the risk of blood clots in your legs.
 You may be given a daily injection to keep your blood thin and reduce the risk of blood clots until you go home or longer in some cases. - Going home.
 You are usually in hospital for one or two days.
 If you require a sick note or certificate please ask.